Implied Consent Law

 If you have refused a breath test or have questions about Georgia’s implied consent law as it pertains to your situation, call one of our Cartersville lawyers at 770-382-8900.
 At Perrotta, Lamb & Johnson, LLC, we can speak with you about your case and offer guidance on the best route to take.

 We provide consultations with flexible times, dates and locations.
-With offices in Cartersville, Calhoun and Dalton, we serve clients accused of DUI throughout north Georgia.
+With offices in Cartersville, Georgia, we serve clients accused of DUI throughout north Georgia.